openharmony/docs/docs-en/guide/faqs.md

 1. Is there a global variable that can be accessed by all pages?

-    No such global variable is available for all pages.
+    There is no such a global variable.

 2. How do I obtain DOM elements?

     You can obtain DOM elements via the  **ref**  attribute.
-You can only use methods of the obtained elements and cannot change their attributes.
-The following figure shows an example.
+You can use methods of the obtained elements but cannot change their attributes.
+The sample code is as follows:

     ```
     <!--index.hml-->